-Chromosomal polymorphism affects roughly 4% of the population but a study published in July 2017 found that chromosomal polymorphism was disproportionately present in couples diagnosed with unexplained infertility.
+Chromosomal polymorphism affects roughly 4 percent of the population but a study published in July 2017 found that chromosomal polymorphism was disproportionately present in couples diagnosed with unexplained infertility.
 The good news is that if you both have the same condition, researchers believe it won’t affect your fertility at all.

 You Might not be the Problem

-The problem comes when damaged sperm counts reach 25% or more of the total sperm supply.
-Researchers found when at least 25% of a man’s sperm showed DNA damage, the couple’s chance of having a baby dropped even with fertility treatment.
+The problem comes when damaged sperm counts reach 25 percent or more of the total sperm supply.
+Researchers found when at least 25 percent of a man’s sperm showed DNA damage, the couple’s chance of having a baby dropped even with fertility treatment.

-Fertile couples only have a 20% chance of getting pregnant each cycle.
+Fertile couples only have a 20 percent chance of getting pregnant each cycle.
 That’s not that high.
-But if you have unexplained infertility, your chances of getting pregnant are between a 1% and 4%.
+But if you have unexplained infertility, your chances of getting pregnant are between a 1 percent and 4 percent.
 Luckily more doctors and researchers seem focused on providing women and their partners with answers, and hopefully treatment in the near future.